MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 ## Non-Goals

-Sinks are left out of this document and not considered for consistency.

-`TAIL` is left out of this document and not considered for consistency.
+The following items' impact on consistency is not considered:

+- `TAIL`
+- Sinks.
-`AS OF` allows clients to specify the timestamp of a query.
-Queries with `AS OF` do not constrain the timestamp selection of other queries.
-These properties allow clients to circumvent our consistency guarantees, so `AS OF` is left out of this document.
+- `AS OF`, which allows clients to specify the timestamp of a query and do not constrain the timestamp selection of other queries.
+These properties allow clients to circumvent our consistency guarantees.

 ## Description